0xBear999/react-ts-chatting-simulated/README.md

-# React Discord Clone
+# React Discord Clone by cryptoSyndrome

 > Functional Discord Clone written in Typescript using React, Socket IO, NodeJS, Express and MySQL

-View the live verison at -> http://ericellb.github.io/React-Discord-Clone

-Check out the backend code! -> https://github.com/ericellb/React-Discord-API

 ** NOTE - This project is not currently maintained. **